 To be successful in the course, students must be able to pass all the unit outcomes.
 There is no external exam and this course is completed on a pass/fail basis.
 It is NOT graded.

-events management hospitality industry jobs travel agent work flight attendant tour guide outdoor activities manager holiday rep tourist information manager and much more!
+events management flight attendant holiday rep hotel or resort management hospitality industry jobs tour guide tourist information manager tour manager travel agent work outdoor activities manager and much more!